 If you are installing on the Exchange server, you already have the CDO component installed and it simply needs to be registered with Windows.
 If you are installing on a server other than the Exchange server, you need to install the Exchange System Management tools.
 See the appropriate following section.

-Exchange Server – Register CDO
+If replication is being done on the Exchange Server – Register CDO

 \Program Files\Exchsrvr on your C: drive or whichever drive you typically install programs.